xofc/Beid2html/README.md

           (either run the command with 'sudo' or chmod the usb device)

 The program does not use arguments and produces two files :
-   - <NationalRegisterNumber>.html
+   - &lt;NationalRegisterNumber>.html
-   - <NationalRegisterNumber>.jpg
+   - &lt;NationalRegisterNumber>.jpg
-(note that is is unlawful to use the <NationalRegisterNumber> for any purpose without authorization)
+(note that is is unlawful to use the &lt;NationalRegisterNumber> for any purpose without authorization)